Responsible gambling – help & advice

 GamCare

-GamCare is the leading provider of free information, advice and support for anyone affected by problem gambling in the United Kingdom.
+GamCare is the leading provider of free information, advice and support for anyone affected by problem gambling in the UK.
 Those in need of help and advice can contact an advisor confidentially over the phone or via live chat online.

-In addition to the above services, GamCare also has an online forum in which like-minded problem gamblers can talk to each other 24 hours a day in a bid to support each other.
+In addition to these services, GamCare also has an online forum in which like-minded problem gamblers can talk to each other 24 hours a day with a view to supporting each other.

 Website: www.gamcare.org.uk